ALLSTATE SERVICE GROUP

 Trenchless pipe replacement employs one of two methods: pipelining or pipe bursting.
 With pipelining, a new pipe liner of high-quality material (known as “cured in place” piping CIPP) is set within existing pipelines.
 Conversely, with pipe bursting, new pipe liners are set in place while simultaneously bursting the old, broken pipes.
 Let us detail each solution.

 Whether it be a partial or full pipe replacement, your pipeline can be repaired with relining epoxy solution.
-The epoxy solution is pulled through the existing pipe and air blown in to inflate the solution to fill the area of the existing pipe.
-It is then allowed to harden, becoming as durable and functional like a brand new pipe.
+The epoxy solution is pulled through the existing pipe and air blew in to inflate the solution to fill the area of the existing pipe.
+It is then allowed to harden, becoming as durable and functional as a brand new pipe.

 If the existing pipe is beyond repair, a specialized pipe bursting technology is used.
 The powerful and fast-moving rotor blade is inserted, which destroys the existing pipe and seamlessly lays through a new pipe.
 This results in a new replacement pipe without destructive digging.

 Our qualified technicians will accurately diagnose problems with existing pipes or sewer lines suggest the optimal trenchless pipe lining solution.
-If you notice signs of a leak, call (702) 518-4720 to schedule site inspection for trenchless pipe repair or replacement works in Las Vegas and surrounding communities.
+If you notice signs of a leak, contact us to schedule a site inspection for the trenchless sewer repair, installation, and replacement work in Las Vegas and surrounding communities.

 CIPP procedure is performed in the following steps: